-Installation Instructions: Install the 90 degree elbow to the top of the freeze control tank.
-Note Teflon tape is recommended for all fittings.
+Installation Instructions: install the 90-degree elbow to the top of the freeze control tank.
+It is advised that Teflon tape be used for all fittings.
 Attach the brass hose barb to the left side of the pressure relief valve.
-Attach included pressure relief valve to the bottom of the freeze control tank.
-Attach tank to the tower legs approximately 4' off of the ground.
-Connect the airline coming down the windmill tower into the left side of the pressure relieve valve.
-Attach the included 6" piece of tubing to the right side of the PRV as shown.
-Attach the poly "T" and connect the other two hoses as shown (the 24" piece going to the top 90 degree elbow.
+Attach the pressure relief valve that is included to the bottom of the freeze control tank.
+Attach the tank to the tower legs approximately 4' off of the ground.
+After that, connect the airline coming down the windmill tower into the left side of the pressure relief valve.
+Then, it is time to attach the included 6" piece of tubing to the right side of the PRV, as shown.
+Next, attach the poly "T" and connect the other two hoses as shown (the 24" piece going to the top 90-degree elbow).

-We recommend filling the tank 1⁄2 - 2/3 full of 95% proof Isopropyl Alcohol which is available at most farm stores or Veterinary supply stores.
-Note: If installing a freeze control system on a windmill or electric aerator with multiple airlines and air stones, we recommend attaching the freeze control unit to the windmill and plumbing it into the system before the the lines are split If installing on an electric aerator, you can attach it to a fence post, piece of rebar or any other mounting stake.
+It is recommended that the tank be filled 1⁄2 - 2/3 full of 95% proof Isopropyl Alcohol that is available at the farm, pond, feed, or veterinary supply stores.
+If you want to install a freeze control system on a windmill or electric aerator with multiple airlines and air stones, it is advised that the freeze control unit be attached to the windmill and then plugged into the system before the lines are split.
+If it is to be installed on an electric aerator, it can be attached to a fence post, piece of rebar, or any other mounting stake.